Military Application Assistance Programs

 Evaluating Military Experience to Qualify for Licensure

-CSLB's Licensing staff will review your DD-214 (Certificate of Release or Discharge from Active Duty) and the education and training transcript provided by your branch of the military.
-Even if your military transcript is unavailable, please provide CSLB with a copy of your DD-214 so that Licensing staff can fully evaluate your applicable military training and experience.
+CSLB's Licensing staff will review your DD-214 (Certificate of Release or Discharge from Active Duty with discharge status) or California Driver’s License with Veteran endorsement and the education and training transcript provided by your branch of the military.
+If looking to use your military experience to meet the required experience for licensure include a copy of your Joint Service Transcripts (military transcripts) for evaluation.

 CSLB staff will evaluate your civilian and military experience and education.
 If your experience and education are sufficient to document the required four years of applicable experience within the last 10 years, you will be approved to take the appropriate licensing examination(s).
 All license applicants must pass a law and business examination, as well as the trade examination.
 If your experience and training meet only a portion of the requirements for licensure, CSLB will contact you directly and provide you with suggestions on how to fulfill any incomplete requirements.